S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Introduction

 To formulate an RBO problem, a system failure probability needs to be represented as a function of design variables.
 Since explicit expression of such functions is often unavailable, various approximate methods have been proposed.
 This includes replacing failure probability by reliability index \cite{sl-rbo11, rbo-decoup01} or failure rate \cite{inm_pipe22}, evaluating probabilities approximately using surrogate models such as kriging \cite{rbo-kriging21,rbo_surro_mcs19} or co-kriging \cite{Perdikaris}, simplifying optimization by approximate functions \cite{mbnDm20,rbo_polytop19}, and leveraging metaheuristic optimization such as genetic algorithms \cite{rbo-ga21} or particle swarm optimization algorithms \cite{rbo-pso22}.

 While these previous studies provide characteristic advantages of their own, another promising approach is to directly utilize realizations of random variables, i.e., samples or data points.
 This strategy exempts us from deriving problem-specific formulas.
-Moreover, it enables data-driven optimization, which is particularly favored when underlying parametric distributions of given data are unknown.
+It enables data-driven optimization, which is particularly favored when underlying parametric distributions of given data are unknown.
 However, the definition of failure probability makes it challenging to handle realizations during optimization.
-This is because they assign either 1 or 0 depending on whether a sample lies in a failure domain or not.
+This is because a sample is assigned either 1 or 0 depending on whether it lies in the failure domain or not.
 Such binary assignment lacks gradient information.
 This makes it difficult to employ efficient gradient-based optimization algorithms \cite{optim_primer}.
 Although \cite{rbo_samp07} proposed formulations to calculate such gradients, some restrictive conditions are necessary (e.g., random variables follow the multivariate normal distribution or transformation thereof).
 The challenge can be addressed by utilizing, instead of the conventional failure probability, the {\it buffered failure probability} \cite{bpf10, borm22, bpf_grad21, rbdo_cvar22}.
-This way of defining reliability permits (sub)gradient information even in a data-driven setting.
+This way of defining reliability permits (sub)gradient information even in a data-driven setting \cite{bpf_grad21}.
 Motivated by this fact, \cite{borm22} proposed the {\it buffered optimization and reliability method} (BORM), which enables efficient data-driven optimization of reliability.
-It is noted that the use of the buffered failure probability still preserves the philosophy of risk management by the conventional failure probability as the two failure probabilities have strongly positive correlations \cite{borm22}.
+It is noted that the use of the buffered failure probability still closely aligns with risk management by the conventional failure probability as the two failure probabilities have strongly positive correlations \cite{borm22}.